cloudchristoph/SPKerberosConfigurator/README.md

     - [ ] PowerPivot
     - [ ] PerformancePoint Services
 - [ ] Creating an SPN for your App / Add-in domain
-- [ ] Running the created SPN configuration with provided Domain Admin credentials